-The" Relative Market Benefit" represents the value of the market benefit when compared to the option that has no additional market benefit which is Option 2.
-A higher "Relative Market Benefit" value represents the reduction in losses or improved customer reliability for that option compared to the worst option (Option 2).
+The" Relative Market Benefit" represents the value of the market benefit when compared to Option 2 (base option - run to failure).
+A higher "Relative Market Benefit" value represents the reduction in losses or improved customer reliability for that option compared to the base option (Option 2).
 The results show that Option 6 delivers the highest additional benefit due to reduction in network losses and minimal VCR cost.
-This is followed by Option 7 and the installation of the new submarine cable in 2018 (Option 1).
-It is important to note that although Option 5 delivers a reduction in network losses, the VCR cost incurred is high because the 33kV network on Kangaroo Island will be exposed to increased number of interruptions and reliability issues, as the 33kV line will be connected radially from Kingscote Substation to Penneshaw Substation following failure of the existing submarine cable (islanded scenario) as there would be no backup supply to Penneshaw for a failure of the 33kV sub-transmission system.
+This is followed by Option 7 and the installation of the new submarine cable (Option 1 or 8).
+It is important to note that although Option 5 delivers a reduction in network losses, the VCR cost incurred is high because the 33kV network on Kangaroo Island will be exposed to increased number of interruptions and reliability issues, as the 33kV line will be connected radially from Kingscote Substation to Penneshaw Substation following failure of the existing submarine cable (islanded scenario) as there would be no backup supply to Penneshaw for a failure of the 33kV subtransmission system.

-The "Net Benefit" is calculated in net present value terms by deducting the "Total Costs" from the "Relative Market Benefit" (a negative net benefit represents a cost to the market).
-The ranking within the "Net Benefit" section indicates the most economic option.
-In each case (standard and flat growth), the preferred option of installing a new submarine cable from Fishery Beach to Cuttlefish Bay in 2018 has been found to be the most economic choice for providing the highest net market benefit or lowest economic cost.
+The "Net Market Benefit" is calculated in net present value terms by deducting the "Total Costs" from the "Relative Market Benefit" (a negative net benefit represents a cost to the market).
+The ranking within the "Net Market Benefit" section indicates the most economic option.
+Based on a standard load growth, the preferred option of installing a new 33kV submarine cable from Fishery Beach to Cuttlefish Bay in 2018 has been found to be the most economic choice for providing the highest net market benefit.